 The Annual Percentage Rate is the rate you will be charged on your credit card balance over the course of a year.
-It takes into account the interest you pay, how often you make repayments, and any other additional charges such as processing fees.
+It takes into account the interest you pay, how often you will make repayments, and any other additional charges such as processing fees.
 Any company issuing a credit card must provide you with the APR so that you can compare different offers and decide which is the best for you.
 Make sure you are aware of other factors such as rewards, interest free periods, balance transfer offers and purchase offers.
 These can affect how much you spend with your card.

 Cashback credit cards

 A credit card that will pay you back in cash a small percentage of all the purchases you make on your card.
 You must still clear your balance before the end of the interest free period or the interest charged will probably be more than the cashback received.

 A security technology that replaced the former method of signing your name to confirm a purchase.
 The use of a PIN (personal identification number), rather than a signature which can be forged, makes this a more secure system.
 Our new contactless payment technology system speeds up this process while retaining the same high level of security.

 A new, quick and easy way to pay for purchases of £30 or under.
 Simply hold your Barclays debit or credit card against the reader at the till.
 Enjoy the same fraud protection as Chip and PIN.
 All new Barclays debit or credit cards now come with integrated contactless payment technology.

 Your credit card allows you to make purchases online, around the world or in your local shop and then make payments at a later date.
 The credit card provider will charge you interest for this service but you can reduce the interest you pay, or even not pay interest at all if you pay your outstanding balance in full and on time by the end of the interest free period.